 Sometimes, a tennis match will be as unpredictable as a coin toss, and both players have an exact 50% chance of winning and their true odds would be 2.00.
 But this is rare, and most of the time there will be a favourite and an underdog.

 The favourite will always be "odds-on" when there are only two possible outcomes (win or lose).
 Depending how much the favourite is expected to win, the more of a favourite they become in the betting.
 The underdog, or "outsider", will always be "odds-against".
-(You can see some of the ranges of odds-on and adds-against in the odds table above.)

-The image here shows some of the decimal odds available for the WTA tournament in Miami in 2024.
+The image below shows some of the decimal odds available for the WTA tournament in Miami in 2024.
 You can see how most of these matches are quite competitive, with only a few very big favourites.
 Coco Gauff is a pretty big favourite at odds of 1.22, which suggests she has about a 82% chance of victory according to the Odds Table above.

 WTA tennis betting odds